-A Monofocal IOL is the lens used in a traditional cataract surgery.
+A Monofocal IOL is the lens used in traditional cataract surgery.
 This lens provides clear vision at a single point of focus and is covered by most medical insurances.
 This lens is most often used with distance vision, for activities such as driving or watching a baseball game.
 You should expect to wear glasses for any reading or up-close activities.
 Depending on your preference you can also select to have this IOL used for near vision.

-Monovision or Blended Vision is another option in which the dominant eye set with a distance-vision IOL and the non-dominant eye is set with a near-vision IOL.
+Monovision or Blended Vision is another option in which the dominant eye is set with a distance-vision IOL and the non-dominant eye is set with a near-vision IOL.
 The brain can adapt to seeing clear vision at both distances through a process called neuro-adaptation, helping reduce your dependence on corrective lenses.
 Good candidates for this option have generally been through a monovision contact trial with their primary eye care physician.

-A Toric IOL is used to correct astigmatism due to an irregular shaped cornea, as well as nearsightedness or farsightedness.
+A Toric IOL is used to correct astigmatism due to an irregular-shaped cornea, as well as nearsightedness or farsightedness.
 Like toric soft contact lenses, toric IOLs can correct astigmatism because they have different powers in different meridians of the lens.
 Because of how a toric IOL works, it must be properly aligned in the eye to provide the best visual outcome.

 The monofocal and multifocal IOL all have a toric option available.
 Depending on your vision preference and astigmatism amount, we are able to accurately place the best lens for you.

 Are you ready to find out if you are a good candidate for cataract surgery?
 We are known for our superior clinical experience and surgical outcomes.
 Call today to schedule a comprehensive cataract evaluation with one of our specialists!